Five easy steps for setting up SSL on HomeAssistant utilising Let’s Encrypt Certbot

 sensors:

-friendly_name: "Nordpool Spot Price"
+friendly_name: "Nordpool Average Spot Price"

 unit_of_measurement: 'c/kWh'

-value_template: "{{ (states('sensor.nordpool_kwh_fi_eur_3_10_024') | float + 0.34 ) }}"
+value_template: "{{ state_attr('sensor.nordpool_kwh_fi_eur_3_10_024', 'average') | float | round(2) }}"

 cheapest_hours_energy_tomorrow: